 Before you set off on your journey to foreign places sans partner or best mate, it is important to remember a few tips to ensure maximum fun and safety:

 • Research.
 Travel Counsellors offer an exceptional service, creating a bespoke, personal travel experience for every customer.
 They do the homework for you, accessing a wealth of experience from the 1600 Travel Counsellors worldwide.

 • Whenever possible, explore in the daylight – it’s just safer in general.

-• Safety is paramount when going it alone.
-Tell someone from home where you’re going to be each day.
-Check in with loved ones at predetermined times.
+• Tell someone from home where you’re going to be each day and check in with loved ones at predetermined times.

 • Trust your instincts.
 If you’re not sure whether to go to a specific tourist stop alone, then don’t.